za-creature/eso/README.md

 ```

 ## Usage
-Once successfully deployed, eso will attempt to transcode any files uploaded to
+Once successfully deployed, eso will attempt to transcode **all files**
-the input bucket into the configured output bucket (publicly accessible).
+uploaded to the input bucket into the configured output bucket (which is
-Conversion status updates are sent to dynamodb if configured, with the following
+assumed to be publicly accessible for reading).
+Conversion status updates are
-schema:
+sent to dynamodb if configured, with the following schema:
 ```javascript
 {
     key: String, // the key (filename) in the input bucket